 - It may not look like it, but the original plan for the Pokémon anime was to cover only the first generation games, while giving sneak peaks to the Pokémon of Gold and Silver, which would launch shortly after the anime's end.
 This was due to the fact that video game adaptations to other media have not had good track records.
 Of course, things turned out a bit differently than what they planned for.

 - Season 2 of Yoroiden Samurai Troopers, AKA Ronin Warriors.
-Originally everyone was supposed to die in the final sequence except Nasti and Jun ("Mia" and "Yuli"), but the producers were notified that the network wanted a second season ... just when Episode 17 was about to air.
-They then stalled and rewrote the last two episodes to produce a happy ending — and introduce a Crowning Momentof Awesome Hand Wave Deus ex Machina that became the central and driving force behind the next season.
+Originally everyone was supposed to die in the final sequence except Nasti and Jun ("Mia" and "Yuli"), but the producers were notified that the network wanted a second season... just when Episode 17 was about to air.
+They then stalled and rewrote the last two episodes to produce a happy ending — and introduce a Hand Wave Deus ex Machina Moment of Awesome that became the central and driving force behind the next season.
 The second season, unlike many of these things, turned out to also be possibly better than the first.

-- The maxiseries Amethyst Princess of Gemworld was originally going to be just a twelve-issue series.
+- The maxiseries Amethyst, Princess of Gemworld was originally going to be just a twelve-issue series.
 At the end of the series, the protagonist and her allies triumph, the Big Bad is killed off, and the heroine returns to her normal life on Earth after peace is restored to the Gemworld.
 However, the series was so successful that DC Comics decided to do an ongoing series.
 The first twelve issues, done by the original creative team behind the maxi-series, weren't too bad.
-But when they left, the new creative team changed the direction of the series drastically, and did a series of Retcons designed to drag the series kicking and screaming into the mainstream DC universe.
+But when they left, the new creative team changed the direction of the series drastically, and did a series of Retcons designed to drag the series kicking and screaming into the mainstream DC universe and let's not get started when the First Crisis joins in.
 The series was cancelled soon afterward.

-- Runaways was only supposed to be eighteen issues, and after Alex was revealed as the mole and the Pride was all killed, there wasn't really anywhere to go, but the series got a second volume with the original creative team that lasted another few years, and continued after they left, and it was recently relaunched again.
-Many fans liked the new characters and new directions, but the overall sense of suspense was lost, and, after the original creative team left, it just wasn't as quality.
+- Runaways was only supposed to be eighteen issues, and after Alex was revealed as the mole and the Pride were all killed, there wasn't really anywhere to go, but the series got a second volume with the original creative team that lasted another few years, and continued after they left, and was later relaunched again.
+Many fans liked the new characters and new directions, but the overall sense of suspense was lost, and, after the original creative team left, the quality dropped until the series was cancelled.

 - Marvel's original Micronauts series concluded with a Bittersweet Ending.
 The Big Bad was finally Killed Off for Real, but the heroes' Homeworld had been reduced to a lifeless ruin.
 With Homeworld in ruins and the war over, the Micronauts decide to go off and explore the Microverse as the series ended.
 Then the series was relaunched as Micronauts: The New Voyages.
 Under a new creative team, the series picked up where the original left off, but the series ended up being mostly dull and pointless as the Micronauts (and the story) wandered aimlessly.
 Eventually, they returned to Homeworld to restore it to life as the series ended.

-- According to Hergé, The Adventures of Tintin concluded with Tintin Tintin In Tibet and the works afterwords (Tintin The Castafiore Emerald, Tintin Flight 714, Tintin Tintin And The Picaros and the unfinished Tintin and Alph-Art) were basically this.
+- According to Hergé, The Adventures of Tintin concluded with Tintin In Tibet and the works afterwards (The Castafiore Emerald, Flight 714, Tintin and the Picaros and the unfinished Tintin and Alph Art) were basically this.
 However, they actually were well received, and still continued the nature a little bit, showing that this trope is not always a bad thing.

 - The main aim of Rogue Trooper was to find the Traitor General responsible for the massacre of his comrades.
 Then he did.
 Unfortunately, as the character was one of 2000ADs most popular, cancellation was not an option.
 So he kept going as an intergalactic bounty hunter, then he was replaced with a Suspiciously Similar Substitute who had a Suspiciously Similar Mission to the original character, then there was a massive Continuity Snarl before they just decided to screw it and write a series of stories set before the original Rogue completed his original mission.